Best Selling Two Story House Plans

 What are the advantages of building a 2-story house plan over a ranch plan?

-There are a lot of things to consider when deciding to build a 2-story house over a < href="https://ahmanndesign.com/house-plans/styles/ranch-house-plans">ranch house, and much of it boils down to personal preference.
-Today's 2-story homes are designed with updated, open-concept floor plans that combine the great room, kitchen and eating areas into one large gathering space that's perfect for family time.
-While many people prefer to have all bedrooms on the second floor, here in the Midwest, we find that our customers prefer main floor masters, so it's really up to you.
+There are a lot of things to consider when deciding to build a 2-story house over a ranch house, and much of it boils down to personal preference.
+Today's 2-story homes are designed with updated, open-concept floor plans that combine the great room, kitchen and eating areas into one large living space that's perfect for family time.
+While many people prefer to have all bedrooms on the second floor, here in the Midwest, we find that our customers prefer main floor master bedrooms, so it's really up to you.
 As you browse through our 2-story house plan portfolio, you'll see that we have plenty of options for either preference.

-Every market defines a 2-story home differently, but our definition of a 2-story means that the second floor is of equal square footage (or more) than the main floor, and all exterior walls are a minimum of 8'.
+Every market defines a 2-story home differently, but our definition is that the second floor is of equal square footage (or more) than the main floor, and all exterior walls are a minimum of 8'.
 The great room in a 2-story house plan will not be tall enough that it lies within the roof itself, rather, there will usually be a room above it.

 What's the difference between a 2-story house plan and a 1 ½ story plan?